USGS-R/training-curriculum/content/usgs-packages/sbtools_Discovery.md

 Best of both methods
 --------------------

-Although you can query from R, sometimes it's useful to look an item on the web interface.
+Although you can query from R, sometimes it's useful to look at an item on the web interface.
 You can use the `query_sb_*` functions and then follow that URL to view items on the web.
 This is especially handy for viewing maps and metadata, or to check or repair a ScienceBase item if any of the `sbtools`-based commands have failed.

 ``` r
 sbmaps <- query_sb_datatype("Static Map Image", limit=3)